lgp171188/launchpad/lib/lp/services/doc/sprites.rst

 Loading the CSS Template
 ------------------------

-Instatiating a new SpriteUtil object will parse the css template and find all the css rules for the specified group.
+Instantiating a new SpriteUtil object will parse the css template and find all the css rules for the specified group.
 The url_prefix_substitutions parameter allows you to convert url prefixes into file paths relative to the directory passed into combineImages().
 The space between sprites